uptonking/note4yaoo/lib-editor-quill-examples.md

 - https://github.com/devaman/quill-selection /202403/js
   - a module to provide selection and show dropdown functionality for the Quill rich text editor.
+  - Disabled items are shown but not selectable with the mouse or keyboard.

 - https://github.com/amiller-gh/quill-hr /202004/js
   - module for horizontal rules.